Optimal transport for automatic alignment of untargeted metabolomic data: Introduction

 Manual matching of metabolic features can be a laborious and error-prone task~\cite{alcohol_paper}.
 To address this challenge, several automated methods have been developed for metabolic feature alignment.
 One such method is MetaXCMS, which matches LC-MS features based on user-defined $m/z$ and RT thresholds~\cite{metaxcms}.
 More advanced tools use information on feature intensities measured in samples.
 For instance, PAIRUP-MS uses known shared metabolic features to impute the intensities of all features from one dataset to another~\cite{PAIRUP-MS}.
 MetabCombiner~\cite{mC} and M2S~\cite{m2s} compare average feature intensities, along with their $m/z$ and RT values, to align datasets without requiring extensive knowledge of shared features.
 These automated alignment methods have accelerated our ability to pool and annotate datasets as well as extract biologically meaningful biomarkers.
 However, they demand substantial fine-tuning of user-defined parameters and ignore correlations among metabolic features which provide a wealth of additional information on shared features.

 Here we introduce GromovMatcher, a user-friendly flexible algorithm which automates the matching of metabolic features across experiments.
-The main technical innovation of GromovMatcher lies in its ability to incorporate the correlation information between metabolic feature intensities, thereby harnessing the powerful mathematical framework of optimal transport (OT)~\cite{ComputationalOT,villani2021topics}.
+The main technical innovation of GromovMatcher lies in its ability to incorporate the correlation information between metabolic feature intensities, building upon the powerful mathematical framework of computational optimal transport (OT)~\cite{ComputationalOT,villani2021topics}.
 OT has proven effective in solving various matching problems and has found applications in multiomics analysis~\cite{SCOT}, cell development~\cite{schiebinger2019optimal,yang2020predicting}, and chromatogram alignment~\cite{alignstein_2022}.
 Here we leverage the Gromov-Wasserstein (GW) method~\cite{memoli,solomon}, which matches datasets based on their distance structure and has been seminally applied to spatial reconstruction problems in genomics~\cite{nitzan_gene_2019}.
-GromovMatcher uses the GW algorithm to automatically uncover the shared correlation structure among metabolic feature intensities while also incorporating $m/z$ and RT information in the final matching process.
+GromovMatcher builds upon the GW algorithm to automatically uncover the shared correlation structure among metabolic feature intensities while also incorporating $m/z$ and RT information in the final matching process.

 To assess the performance of GromovMatcher, we systematically benchmark it on synthetic data with varying levels of noise, feature overlap, and data normalizations, outperforming prior state-of-the-art methods of metabCombiner~\cite{mC} and M2S~\cite{m2s}.
 Next we apply GromovMatcher to align experimental patient studies of liver and pancreatic cancer to a reference dataset and associate the shared metabolic features to each patient's alcohol intake.
 Through these efforts, we demonstrate how GromovMatcher data pooling improves our ability to discover biomarkers of lifestyle risk factors associated with several types of cancer.